(meals key: B = breakfast; L = lunch; D = dinner; S= snacks)

 DAY 10: Luang Prabang - Rest Day.

 It is difficult to imagine a nicer town in which to while away a lazy rest day than the splendid World Heritage site of Luang Prabang.
 Beautifully preserved colonial architecture and delightful old temples and monasteries sit on a small strip of land between the Mekong and Nam Khan rivers.
 While away some pleasant hours wandering the streets and alleys, visiting the temples and meeting the monks.
-And once your legs are tired take a seat and an espresso in one of the many charming little cafés - and how better to finishing a wonderful day that a glass of wine as the sun sets beyond the fast flowing water of the Mekong?
+And once your legs are tired take a seat and an espresso in one of the many charming little cafés - and how better to finish a wonderful day that a glass of wine as the sun sets beyond the fast flowing water of the Mekong?
 Your only regret will be that you have to leave.

 Accumulated Ascent: 0M